Aria-Studios/Prelude/README.md

 ![Example of displayed message.](https://media.ariastudio.dev/misc/prelude-message.png)

 ## `updater.py`
 `updater.py` contains the code which runs the program, as well as several values that you ***must*** set in order for the program to function.
 These are what defines what files the program will look for and where it will look for them.
-One *very* important thing to note is that the program cannot update itself as part of the update process; in other words, if you need to change these values at a later point, you'll need to distribute an updated executable file which can then replace the old executable.
+One *very* important thing to note is that the program cannot update itself as part of the update process; in other words, if you need to change these values at a later point, you'll need to distribute an updated executable file which can then replace the old executable (which must be done manually).

 ```Python
 gameTitle = 'Game Title'